Games & Quizzes

 /sôrs/

-place, person, or thing from which something comes or can be obtained.
-To get, e.g. a raw material, from somewhere.
+place, person, or thing from which something comes or can be obtained. obtain from particular source.

 /ˈsistəm/